SamHDev/SamHDev/README.md

 ### Hey!

-I'm Sam, an aspiring full Stack developer, focusing on web-development and backend-functionally.
+I'm Sam, an aspiring full stack developer, focusing on web-development and backend-functionally.

-I'm from London, UK!
+I'm from the UK and currently taking A-Level Computer Science and Further Mathmatics.

 I'm compotent in:
 - Rust